 Many students hate the dreaded "what they did over summer vacation" essays they have to write when they get back to school.
 But this is a really great way to not only get to know your students better, it is a great way for them to share a bit about themselves as they reconnect with old friends and make new ones at the beginning of the school year.

 Writing a thank you card shows your gratitude for the work and effort of others.
 Because postcards don't have a lot of space for text, they can be less intimidating for students to use to show their appreciation.
 If you have been on a field trip, have students share images from the trip on the cover and a quick note on the back.
 If someone has visited your classroom or supported your students, have them create a relevant image for the first page and thank you note on the second.

 Wixie postcard templates make it easy

-They can also open the Templates folder in the list on the left and open the General folder to find this template.
+They can also open the Templates library on the left and open the Stationery folder to find this template.

 Use the Wixie tools along with the Image and Text buttons to design the front of the card.

 Click the right arrow at the top to move to the second page and type a message.

 Postcards are meant to be shared.
 No matter if you create print or digital postcards, just be sure to print and showcase or send them to someone so that students see their work is valued.

 If students have their own school email accounts, they can share their postcards over email by copying the URL in their browser, opening their school email program, and pasting the URL into the body of a new message they send to family or friends.

 Students can also go to the File menu and choose Print to share a tangible copy of the postcard.